learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-lessons-learned/index.md

 ## Become an expert at deploying and scaling applications in Kubernetes

+Breaking the cluster is one of the core module in our training courses.

+At the end of the day, you need to be prepared for the worse.

+You never know!

 Get a head start with our hands-on courses and learn how to master scalability in the cloud.

 Learn how to: